Rorima/javascript/notes.md

 }
 ```

-To evaluete whetehr two variables are equal, the `==` operator is used.
+To evaluete whether two variables are equal, the `==` operator is used.
 There is also another equality operator in JavaScript, `===`, which does a strict comparison.
-This menas that it will be true only if the two things you are comparing are the same type as well as same content.
+This means that it will be true only if the two things you are comparing are the same type as well as same content.

 ```
 console.log("1" == 1); // true